kildom/triwasm/notes.md

 * General
   * Add option to ignore some or all unresolved imports.
-Calling ignored import function will cause µVM exception.
+Calling ignored import function will cause triVM exception.
-  * Allow compilation of µVM assembly file.
+  * Allow compilation of triVM assembly file.
   * Abiliti to watch C stack (only for clang):
-    * µVM need to have optional feature that adds a register that contains linked list of structures that describes watched memory:
+    * triVM need to have optional feature that adds a register that contains linked list of structures that describes watched memory:
       * structure: address, min_value, max_value, exception_code, next_entry
-      * all stuctures are in µVM memory
+      * all stuctures are in triVM memory
     * Second option (better): Add three registers: WPTR, WMIN, WMAX
     * A way to determinate which global is a C stack pointer:
       * dummy exported function that must be linked during wasm generation and will be deleted during the compilation.